How to Install LEMP Stack on Ubuntu 24.04 Server/Desktop

 sudo apt install mariadb-server mariadb-client

-After it’s installed, MariaDB server should be automatically stared.
+After it’s installed, MariaDB server should be automatically started.
 Use systemctl to check its status.

 systemctl status mariadb